jamesleoreyes/jamesleoreyes/README.md

 ## 🎯 2025 Goals

 - Ship and launch **The Reyes Vault, Offer Tables, Yapoll, and Sessionr**
-- Break into a backend or full stack engineering role
+- Break into a full stack engineering role
 - Keep building apps and keep solving problems

 ---